Large genus asymptotics for lengths of separating closed geodesics on random surfaces: Union of two subsurfaces with geodesic boundaries

-It is a basic fact that given a one-handle $Y$ with geodesic boundary, for any disjoint simple geodesic arcs $a_1,a_2\subset Y$ with endpoints in $\partial Y$, we have: \begin{itemize} \item If $a_1$ and $a_2$ are homotopic relative to $\partial Y$, then they cut $Y$ into two pieces, namely a topological cylinder and a topological disk; \item Otherwise, $a_1$ and $a_2$ cut $Y$ open into a topological disk. \end{itemize}
+It is a basic fact that given a one-holed torus $Y$ with geodesic boundary, any two disjoint simple geodesic arcs $a_1,a_2\subset Y$ with endpoints in $\partial Y$ belong to one of the following cases (see Figure \ref{figure:arcs in one handle}): \begin{itemize} \item[(1)] If $a_1$ and $a_2$ are homotopic relative to $\partial Y$, then they split $Y$ into two pieces, namely a topological cylinder and a topological disk; \item[(2)] Otherwise, $a_1$ and $a_2$ split $Y$ into a single topological disk. \end{itemize}